DeFacto-UW/DeMark/README.md

 For specific behaviors of marking and unmarking, please refer to section 5.1 on page 3.

-### 4.2 Clear and Unclear
+### 4.2 Clear, Clear All and Unclear

-Clear will clear all currently marked lines from the current file.
-There are two ways to clear all marked lines:
+Clear will remove the line the cursor is at from the current file if it is currently marked.
+There are two ways to clear a marked line:

 - Choose **DeMark|Clear** in the toolbar.
 - Press `[Alt + D]`.

+Clear All will remove all currently marked lines from the current file.
+There are two ways to clear all marked lines:

+- Choose **DeMark|Clear All** in the toolbar.
+- Press `[Alt + N]`.

-Unclear will restore all previously cleared line for a file.
+Unclear will restore all previously cleared lines for a file.
 There are two ways to unclear all previously cleared lines:

 - Choose **DeMark|Unclear**.